 Select Tools> Display Options in a layout to open the Layout Page Display Options dialog.

-To edit the attributes of the Reference Floor Layer Set, click the Define button in the Change Floor/Reference dialog.
-See .
+To edit the attributes of the Reference Floor Layer Set, click the Define button in the Change Floor/ Reference dialog.
+See "The Reference Floor" on page 24.